2020 Election & Voting Information

 - Question 2: Ranked-choice voting

-It is important to note that many candidates will appear on the ballot, but the ones listed above are the only contested races that will affect Lynn.
+It is important to note that other candidates may appear on the ballot, but the ones listed above are the only ones certified to appear.
+Only contested races that will affect Lynn are listed above.

 August 22-28, 2020 - In-person early voting for the State Primary.